bmcgaughey1/UAS_Lidar_Species_Classification/README.md

 | ModelingData | Excel spreadsheet and CSV file containing field measurements and lidar metrics used to train a classification model. |

 The .dtm files can be read using the [fusionwrapr R package](https://github.com/bmcgaughey1/fusionwrapr).

+Columns/fields in the modeling data are described in [ColumnDescriptions](ColumnDescriptions.md).